chargehound/chargehound-slate/source/includes/_disputes.md

 ## Creating a dispute

 Disputes are not created via the REST API.
-Instead, once your Stripe account is connected we will mirror disputes created in Stripe via [webhooks](https://stripe.com/docs/webhooks).
-You will reference the dispute with the same id that is used by Stripe.
+Instead, once your payment processor is connected we will mirror disputes via webhooks.
+You will reference the dispute with the same id that is used by the payment processor.

 ## Retrieving a list of disputes